cedardb/docs/content/references/advanced/gs.md

 ## Cost considerations

-Google cloud object storage is typically cheaper per GiB than local SSD, but requests and network egress are billed separately.
+Google Cloud object storage is typically cheaper per GiB than local SSD, but requests and network egress are billed separately.
 CedarDB writes large objects to keep per-request overhead low; still, budget for PUT, GET, and listing operations as your workload scales.
 See GCS pricing for storage classes, operations, and network egress.
 Note that it is important to co-locate the storage bucket and the instance (same region) to avoid any network cost.